flumeapp/help.flumeapp.com/preferences/flumepro.md

 <p style="text-align: center; margin-top: 1em;"><img src="/preferences/assets/flumepro.png" width="60%" height="60%" /></p>

-Flume Pro is a one-time [In-App Purchase](https://support.apple.com/en-us/HT202023), our way of sustaining the development of Flume.
+Flume Pro is a one-time in-app purchase, our way of sustaining the development of Flume.
 You can read more about the introduction of Flume Pro on our [blog.](http://blog.flumeapp.com/post/145212126271/introducing-flume-20-and-flume-pro)

+> **[warning]**
+> As of April 6th 2017, Flume is no longer available via the Mac App Store.
+If you purchased Flume Pro via the Mac App Store, please see how to [migrate your purchase.](#migrating-your-mac-app-store-purchase)

 Features that are unlocked via Flume Pro display a <img src="/preferences/assets/pro.png" width="36" height="20" /> badge.